About me

 I am a philosopher of science and molecular biologist, working primarily on philosophical and historical questions in biology and chemistry.

-Previously, I was a PhD candidate within the ‘Building a Synthetic Cell’ (BaSyC) consortium, working on synthetic cell functionalization as part of the Huck group at Radboud University in Nijmegen, the Netherlands.
-Before pursuing a PhD, I completed two bachelor’s and master’s degrees in philosophy and molecular biology at the Vrije Universiteit Amsterdam.
+My PhD was in synthetic biology, within the ‘Building a Synthetic Cell’ (BaSyC) consortium, working on synthetic cell functionalization and philosophical definitions of life as part of the Huck group at Radboud University in Nijmegen, the Netherlands.
+Before pursuing a PhD, I completed bachelor’s and master’s degrees in philosophy and molecular biology at the Vrije Universiteit Amsterdam.